DevonDeRaad/nmel.ceyx/readme.md

 ### Running *ADMIXTURE* on this dataset
 *   All input and output files plus code can be found in the folder named [admixture](https://github.com/DevonDeRaad/nmel.ceyx/tree/main/admixture).

+### Reconstructing the species tree and assessing diversification
+*   All input and output files plus code for making a species tree can be found in the folder named [SNAPP](https://github.com/DevonDeRaad/nmel.ceyx/tree/main/snapp).
+*   A detailed walk-through of the process can be viewed [here](https://devonderaad.github.io/snapp/execute.snapp.html).
+*   LTT